 The treble performance is poor.
 The response is uneven and dramatically underemphasized.
 Low-treble, mid-treble, and high-treble are under our target by about 8dB, making the sound very dark and lacking in detail, especially considering the amount of bass they produce.
 On the upside, they seem to be well-balanced in the sibilance range (6KHz-10KHz), which is important for producing cymbals and S/T sounds in vocals.

 Also, their treble delivery varies noticeably across users.
 The response here represents the average response, and your experience may vary.

 The imaging performance is great.
 Weighted group delay is at 0.24, which is quite good.
 The GD graph also shows that the group delay never crosses the audibility threshold, which is impressive considering how much bass these headphones produce.
 The result is a tight bass and a transparent treble reproduction.
 Additionally, the L/R drivers of our test unit were very well-matched, ensuring accurate placement and localization of objects (voice, instruments, video game effects) in the stereo image.

-The MDRXB950N1 also support the Sony | Headphones Connect app which lets you personalize their sound profile.
-The app offers control over the intensity of the 'Bass Effect' feature as well as various room effects that let you cycle through preset like Arena, Club, etc...
+The Sony MDRXB950N1 also support the Sony | Headphones Connect app, which lets you personalize their sound profile.
+The app offers control over the intensity of the 'Bass Effect' feature as well as various room effects that let you cycle through presets like Arena and Club.
 While this does give you some customization options, it feels slightly limiting, and a full equalizer would have been preferable.

 The Sony MDRXB950B1 perform better than most Bluetooth headphones for latency and also support aptX.
 Unfortunately, even with the better than average latency, they won't be the most suitable headphones for gaming or watching high frame rate videos.